 But they are premium, in both quality and price: the Q Adapt are approaching over-ear price territory at 129 bucks or more.
 Still, if you're the type of person who can keep track of small, valuable items, these could be the buds for you.

 If you're not down wish spending three figures on a pair of wired earbuds, this option from Moshi might be more your speed.
 The Mythro C cost less than half what the Q Adapt do at $50, but there's still plenty to like about them.
 The buds offer just about the best sound you can get in this price range, and they're easy on the eyes, with a nice two-tone look.
 Bass is fairly prominent, but not overwhelming — and if you're not a fan of the stock sound, Moshi has an app to tweak it.

 Long-term durability is a bit of a concern; Richard says the cable and in-line controls feel a bit flimsy.
 Still, if you can get a couple years out of them, that's not bad for the price.

 Google offers its own USB-C earbuds for $30, and they're actually not bad.
 Highs are a little muddled, and they've got the same divisive cable loop deal to hold them in place as the Pixel Buds, but for the price, they're fine.
-OnePlus also released the Type-C Bullets this year, which are even cheaper at $25.
+OnePlus also released the Type-C Bullets last year, which are even cheaper at $25.
 They aren't as bassy as Google's offering, but higher frequencies sound better, and the buds feel higher quality, with a thicker cable and a less plasticky finish on the earpieces.
 Also, if you've got a pair of traditional earbuds that you like, there's no shame in using the dongle that (hopefully) came with your jack-less phone.